wofsauge/IsaacDocs/docs/tutorials/Using-Additional-Lua-Files.md

 ### The `luamod` Problem With `require`

+`luamod` is a console command that will reload a mod.
+This is helpful when you are developing a mod and you want to immediately test your changes without having to close and re-open the game.

 Unfortunately, require caching causes the `luamod` console command to not work correctly.
 If code inside of a module is updated, it will not be reflected in game after using the `luamod` command because the reference to the module is already cached.

 ### The Namespacing Problem With `require`